oracle/cloudtestdrive/DataScience/lab100/bonus01.md

 In `LAB100` we build a linear regression model.
 To be able to use the model, we have to store it in a way that it is deployable.
 Currently Oracle Data Science Service uses Oracle Functions to deploy the models.
 Oracle Data Science Service stores the serialized weights of the model as pickle file, which does not require any proprietary software to be read and can be used or deployed to any cloud vendor, compute instance or service you prefer.

-**To store the model continue to work in the notebook yo used for the LAB100.**
+**To store the model continue to work in the notebook you used for LAB100.**

 The last step was that you used the RMSE to validated the performance of the model.
 Let's now store the model.
 To do so we need to initialize the ADS (Oracle Accelerated Data Science) library.
 Before we could use the library you have to make sure that you generated your OCI private key.